How to Enable Linux on Windows 11 and 10 (WSL 2)

 Enable Linux Bash Shell with WSL 2 Support on Windows 11 and Windows 10

-While all of this might sound pretty tricky, it is quite simple and straightforward.
-You just need to enable Windows Subsystem for Linux from Optional Windows Features and install any Linux distribution from Microsoft Store.
+While all of this might sound tricky, it is quite simple.
+You just need to enable Windows Subsystem for Linux from Optional Windows Features and install any Linux distribution from the Microsoft Store.
 Follow these steps.

 Step 1: Enable Virtual Machine Platform and WSL from Windows Features